 What do we do with the money that we make selling materials and membership cards?

 With 100 % of our annual budget coming from income generated through store sales and fee-for-service programming, this revenue pays for the day-to-day operations such as salaries, rent, and utilities.
 Income generated from sales also allow us to be able to continue to collect and process donated materials for reuse by the general public and to provide and underwrite arts and educational programming.

-Our reuse centers to date, have diverted 175,293.73 pounds (87.6 plus tons!) of clean, reusable materials from ending up in the El Paso and Larimer County landfills since collection began in July 2015 and 83,767 visitors.
+Our reuse centers to date, have diverted 192,833.23 pounds (96.4 tons!) of clean, reusable materials from ending up in the El Paso and Larimer County landfills since collection began in July 2015 and 90,260 visitors through the doors.